Farce: Historical context

 The term farce is derived from the French word for "stuffing", in reference to improvisations applied by actors to medieval religious dramas.

+Atellan play is the "earliest native Italian farce", which originated in Italy by 300 B.C.
+They were subject to objections and suppression by the emperor Tiberius, who brought a motion against them.

+Farces rose dramatically in popularity in the late Middle Ages.
+The majority of these plays came from France and Germany and are similar in tone and form, emphasizing sex and bodily excretions.

 Later forms of this drama were performed as comical interludes during the 15th and 16th centuries.
 The oldest surviving farce may be Le Garçon et l'aveugle (The Boy and the Blind Man) from after 1266, although the earliest farces that can be dated come from between 1450 and 1550.
 The best known farce is La Farce de maître Pathelin (The Farce of Master Pathelin) from c.
 1460, although, at some 1500 verses long, it is among the most unusual.
 The entire repertoire of typically shorter pieces experienced a heyday in medieval and Renaissance France, where over 200 such comedies survive.
 Over 70 of these have been translated into English, many of which can be found in these anthologies: